christierney/boggle/README.md

 The Solver is constructed with a word list and a minimum word length.
 It checks each word one at a time (filtering out any that are too short) and checks if the word can be found on the board.

+The built-in word list is the standard FreeBSD dictionary (`/usr/share/dict/words`).

+## Ideas For Improvement

+* Non-square boards: the Board class could take an optional `rows` or `cols` parameter to define a non-square board.
+* Input validation: the application could validate that input is all letters, that it is the correct number of letters for the board size, etc.
+* Extensible input: instead of a String the application could take an object describing the board: letters, dimensions, possibly non-standard cube values (e.g. each cube might contain multiple letters.)
+* Extensible output: instead of just returning a list of Strings, return additional metadata about each word like word score, coordinates of each letter, etc.
+* UI improvements:
+    * Allow a user to input letters into a visual representation of the board; this would reduce confusion about what order the letters should be entered in.
+    * Allow a user to upload a picture of a board and detect the characters.
+* Performance:
+    * Word search could be parallelized to speed up performance.
+    * Alternative algorithms: instead of starting from a word list, maybe generate every possible valid combination of letters for the board and check them against an index of valid words.
+      My intuition is that this would be slower, but maybe not.